Saint Rose Cemetery

 Our parish cemetery is located at 11330-11598 Avenue Road (State Route 795) in Perrysburg, not far from our main church campus.
 The cemetery is open daily from sunrise to sunset.

-Deacon Charlie McDaniel is the Cemetery Director and he may be contacted by e-mail or by calling the parish office at (419) 874-4559.
+Deacon Charlie McDaniel is the Cemetery Director and he may be contacted by e-mail or by calling the parish office at (419) 874-4559, ext 106.

 Cemetery Rules and Regulations

 Saint Rose Parish Cemetery now offers an easy way to find burials in the cemetery.
-Please use the following website to search our database for burial information.
+Please click the button below to search our database for burial information.
 This information includes the person's full name, location in the cemetery, date of birth, and service date.

 Services Offered